No More Pencils, No More Books: A School of the Future Readies for Launch

 Kemi Jona, an associate professor at Northwestern University and a member of the VOISE Academy High School design team, explains that online curriculum provides "a ticket to entry for students, getting them ready for the really exciting stuff: the projects, the collaborations, and the local connections that a teacher can bring."
 Curricula will be aligned with national and state education standards, but this "textbook" will hardly be "the sum total of what a teacher uses in his or her classroom," Jona says.

 Proponents of online education call VOISE Academy High School's development a big step.
-"You can really get back into the art of teaching if you can take the best that technology has to offer," says Susan Patrick, president and CEO of the International Association for K-12 Online Learning (iNACOL) and a member of The George Lucas Educational Foundation's National Advisory Council.
+"You can really get back into the art of teaching if you can take the best that technology has to offer," says Susan Patrick, president and CEO of the International Association for K-12 Online Learning (iNACOL).

 VOISE is part of the Chicago Public Schools's Renaissance 2010 initiative, designed to create 100 specialized public and charter schools that will keep kids engaged and wanting more.
 The academy, with 150 freshmen, will share a building with two other Renaissance 2010 schools on the former Austin High School campus on the city's West Side, adding a grade level and an additional 150 students per year until it reaches a maximum of 600.